PaddlePaddle/Paddle/doc/v2/dev/write_docs_en.rst

 Specify the PaddlePaddle working directory for the environment variable CONTENT_DIR so that the tool could find where the working directory is.

-Use a web browser and navigate to http://localhost:8000. click the buttons to compile the documentation The compiled documentations will be stored in <paddlepaddle working directory>/.ppo_workspace/content
+Use a web browser and navigate to http://localhost:8000.
+Click the buttons to compile the documentation The compiled documentations will be stored in <paddlepaddle working directory>/.ppo_workspace/content

 Please `click here <https://github.com/PaddlePaddle/PaddlePaddle.org/blob/develop/README.md>`_ for more information about the PaddlePaddle.org tool.